 You probably love a soft, fluffy donut as much as the next person, but that local bakery’s version probably isn’t doing your waistline any favors.
-Traditional recipes for fried donuts are loaded with unhealthy fats and refined sugar – two ingredients that we could all do without.
+Traditional recipes for fried donuts are loaded with unhealthy fats and refined sugar – two ingredients that we could all do with less of.
 Fortunately, it is possible to enjoy a delicious donut without all of the guilt!
-This healthy baked donut recipe uses whole wheat flour and is sweetened with coconut sugar – meaning that it is filled with nutrients and devoid of any refined ingredients.
-Plus, they’re baked instead of fried so you won’t have to worry about consuming any unhealthy fats.
+This healthy baked donut recipe uses whole wheat flour and is sweetened with coconut sugar – meaning that it is filled with nutrients and devoid of the most unhealthy ingredients typical of donuts.
+Plus, they’re baked instead of fried so you won’t have to worry about consuming too many unhealthy fats.
 If you’re looking for a healthier alternative to your favorite breakfast treat, look no further than this delicious and nutritious recipe!

 Are Baked Donuts Healthier Than Fried?